Last Updated on March 2, 2021 by Shaun Snapp

 No, even in 2019, our data points still contradict this even in 2019.

-Transaction processing is also only shown as faster than competing DBs in a minority of respondents to our HANA survey.
+Transaction processing is also shown faster than competing DBs in a minority of respondents to our HANA survey.

 HANA is the Most Comprehensive Data Platform in the World?